drivendataorg/scipy_proceedings/papers/drivendata/main.md

 ## Depth estimation for videos

 Statistical models can be used to estimate animal abundance from camera trapping [@doi:10.1111/cobi.13517].
-One such method is the distance sampling framework [@doi:10.1016/j.ecoinf.2021.101536], which combines the frequency of animal sightings with the distance of each animal from the camera to estimate a species' full population size [@doi:10.1111/2041-210X.12790].
+One such method is the distance sampling framework [@doi:10.1016/j.ecoinf.2021.101536], which combines the frequency of animal sightings with the distance from the camera to each animal to estimate a species' full population size [@doi:10.1111/2041-210X.12790].
 In the following sections, we outline the training data, model architecture, and performance of Zamba’s depth estimation approach for videos.

 ### Methods